sudhakar3697/awesome-electron-alternatives/README.md

 * [HaxeUI](http://haxeui.org/): Cross platform (desktop, mobile, web) UI framework written in haxe

 ### Java
+* [java-cef](https://bitbucket.org/chromiumembedded/java-cef): Java Chromium Embedded Framework (JCEF).
+A simple framework for embedding Chromium-based browsers in other applications using the Java programming language.
 * [Swing](https://en.wikipedia.org/wiki/Swing_(Java)): Swing is a GUI widget toolkit for Java.[1]
 It is part of Oracle's Java Foundation Classes (JFC) – an API for providing a graphical user interface (GUI) for Java programs.
 * [OpenJFX or JavaFX](https://openjfx.io/): JavaFX is an open source, next generation client application platform for desktop, mobile and embedded systems built on Java.
 It is a collaborative effort by many individuals and companies with the goal of producing a modern, efficient, and fully featured toolkit for developing rich client applications.
 * [webview](https://github.com/ronysfreitas/webview): Template project for Android Studio that allows you to create an android webview application in minutes.
 You can use it to create a simple app for your website or as a starting point for your HTML5 based android app.